Tipping in Mexico 💰 is one of the top things you should get familiar before traveling to the country.

 Like every country, Mexico has its standards for tipping.
 You want to be sure that you understand what is expected of you before you go so that there are no surprises when you arrive.

-We asked Chantelle from Flannels or FlipFlops to explain tipping in Mexico to help you get prepared for your vacations.
+We asked Chantelle from Flannels or FlipFlops to explain the tipping culture in Mexico to help you get prepared for your vacations.

 Tipping in Mexico: a complete overview